getodk/docs/odk1-src/collect-offline-maps.rst

 Transferring offline tilesets to devices
 -----------------------------------------
 MBTiles files must be manually transferred to Android devices to be available to Collect.
-Place the MBTiles files in the :file:`/sdcard/odk/layers` folder, and ensure their filenames end in `.mbtiles`.
+Place the MBTiles files in the :file:`layers` subdirectory of :ref:`your Collect directory <collect-directory>`, and ensure their filenames end in `.mbtiles`.

 To transfer files, you can upload them to an online service such as Google Drive, connect your device to a computer and transfer them via USB, or use :doc:`adb <collect-adb>`.